EspressoSystems/espresso-sequencer/doc/upgrades.md

 A successful Hotshot upgrade results in a new version, which allows us to update the `ChainConfig` and execute the upgrade if there exists any. `Chainconfig` includes the fee parameters.
 The sequencer node has two states: `NodeState` and `ValidatedState`. `NodeState` is an immutable state that contains `ResolvableChainConfig` (Enum of `ChainConfig`'s commitment and full `ChainConfig`), whereas `ValidatedState` is a mutable state.
 To make updates to the chain config post-upgrade possible, `ResolvableChainConfig` is also added to `ValidatedState`.

 `NodeState` also includes two additional fields: `upgrades` and `current_version`.
-Functions like `Header::new()` and `ValidatedState::apply_header()` include a version parameter, which is used to apply upgrades by comparing this version with `current_version` in NodeState and fetching the upgrade if available from the upgrades BTreeMap in NodeState.
+Functions like `Header::new()` and `ValidatedState::apply_header()` include a version parameter, which is used to apply upgrades by checking if this version is greater than  `current_version` in NodeState and fetching the upgrade, if available, from the upgrades BTreeMap in NodeState.

-In scenarios where nodes join the network or restart, missing the upgrade window may result in their validated_state having only a chain config commitment.
-In such cases, nodes need to catch up from their peers to get the updated full chain config.
+In scenarios where nodes join the network or restart, missing the upgrade window may result in their ValidatedState having only a chain config commitment.
+In such cases, nodes need to catch up from their peers to get the  full chain config for this chain config commitment.

+Note: For the fee upgrade to work, the builder must have sufficient funds to cover the fees.
+The Espresso bridge can be used to fund the builder.